After completing this course you will:

 The Information Management course focuses on how managers in business organizations use information technologies (ICT) to support and enhance their business.
 On one hand, ICT is used to support business processes and managers.
 On the other hand, ICT can be used for business innovations and to change products, services, strategies, processes, and inter-organizational relations in organizational networking.
 Business managers and IT managers aim to realize and maintain the best set of ICT applications to be able to support as well as to innovate business activities.

 The course uses the latest edition of the Laudon and Traver book titled "E-Commerce".
 Chapters of the book will be covered in weekly lectures (by Smits, Hulstijn, and guest lecturers).

 A key part of this course are the two group assignments focusing on value analysis (E3) and business process analysis (BPMN).
 By doing the two assignments you learn how to specify business requirments for successful IT and business model innovations.

 Type of instructions

 Type of exams

-Written exam (counts for 100% of the course grade) and two mandatory assignments (count for 0% of the course grade, but must be done in order to pass the course)
+Written exam (counts for 60% of the course grade) and three mandatory assignments (count for 40% of the course grade), which must be done in order to pass the course

 - Laudon, K. & C.G.
 Traver, E-Commerce, Prentice Hall, (latest edition).
 Check lecture slides and Blackboard/ Canvas for details